How to be EverGREEN this Holiday Season!

 LED lights use 80% less energy than incandescent holiday lights.
 They’re also more durable and can last up to 10 times longer!
-Recycle your old or broken holiday lights here: (updated December 2020)
+Learn where to recycle your old or broken holiday lights here: (updated December 2022)

 2. Wrap Gifts Right!

 Instead of buying wrapping paper, get creative and use what you already have: newspaper, comics, maps, calendars and fabric are great gift concealers.
 Or have kids color/decorate paper bags as a fun project!
 Instead of bows or ribbon, make a tag for the gift from the wrapping paper you’re using or get crafty by cutting up old holiday cards.
 Save any bows, ribbon or string you receive to reuse next year for gifts!
 Need to buy wrapping paper anyway?
-Buy paper made with recycled content AND make sure also recyclable (and be sure to recycle all the wrapping paper you can after opening gifts).
+Buy paper made with recycled content AND make sure also recyclable (no metallic, foil-like or heavily glittered paper please).

 3. Choose Recyclable Cards!

 Did you know that the 2.65 billion holiday cards sold in the U.S. each year could fill a football stadium 10 stories high?
 E-cards are a great alternative for spreading cheer without making waste and save you green!
-If you do send cards, buy ones that are made with recycled content.
+If you do send cards select cards free of ribbon, plastic and glitter so they’re recyclable.
+Bonus: , Buy ones that are made with recycled content too!
 Encourage the recipient to recycle the card!